beatrizmoya/sloshingfluids/README.md

 ## Abstract

 We present a learning strategy to build digital twins that emulate the sloshing dynamics of a fluid in realtime.
 We train a physically sound integrator from pseudo-experimental data obtained from Abaqus simulations.
 The model is implemented to interact online with a real glass, and presents the results of the virtual fluid with augmented reality.
 Realtime calculations are perfomed in a low dimensional space reached through the use of a-posteriori model order reduction techniques (k-PCA in this case).
-In addition, the have trained a random forest classificator from the whole dataset the learn to classidy our fluids and be able to distinguish the real liquid perceived from a few video frames.
+In addition, we have trained a random forest classificator with the whole dataset to learn to classify our fluids and be able to distinguish the real liquid perceived.

 ## Software